ObaidBuilds/AI-HRMS/INSTALLATION.md

 ## _Environment Variables_ :

 - _In the server and client folder, rename the .env.example file to .env:_
+- _Fill in all the required environment variables for proper configuration._

 ## _Running the Project_ :